containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-15-lets-integrate-chatgpt-in-javascript-app-chatgpt-tutorial/index.md

 ```
 Upon successful run, follow the following steps and the code snippet to make a request to GPT-3 model to interact with ChatGPT programmatically:

- * Import the ChatGPTAPI
+ * Import the ChatGPTAPI.
- * Initialize the constructor with your OpenAI API key
+ * Initialize the constructor with your OpenAI API key.
- * Invoke the sendMessage method to send a message to the GPT-3 model
+ * Invoke the sendMessage method to send a message to the GPT-3 model and receive the response.
- * Display the response
+ * Display the response.

-## JavaScript Closures {#JavaScript-Closures}

-This is another important concept that strengthens your JavaScript knowledge about scopes and data encapsulation.
-In the simplest form, a function inside a function is known as a closure.
-You may call the inner function a closure.
-This inner function has three types of scope:

- * It has its own block-level scope.
- * It has access to parent's variables
- * Variables in the global scope are also accessible inside the closure

 {{< gist mustafabutt-dev 772dc075f44561ff923e9b0fb761ed38 >}}
 Copy and paste the above code snippet into your main server file and run the following command into your terminal: